 On the other hand, if you can file a personal injury claim, you can seek all your economic and non-economic losses.
-However, Florida’s pure comparative negligence law may reduce your recovery if you share fault for the accident.
+However, Florida’s modified comparative negligence law may reduce (or even eliminate) your recovery if you share fault for the accident.

 What Causes Most Work-Related Injuries and Illnesses in Fort Walton Beach?

 Any type of accident or incident can result in a workplace injury or illness, including: